paultechguy/RaspberryPi.DotNet.GpioWeb/README.md

 Plugin configuration data is also given to the plugin code during execution so that the plugin can know about action-specific information.
 For example, configuration data for the LED action indicates which GPIO pin the LED is connected to.
 Since there could possibly be several individual LEDs on a breadboard, the plugin is given a set of configuration data that related to a specific LED.
 Another example of possible configuration data is a Internet URI address that determines where a plugin will send temperature data.

 **Included Actions**
 The GPIO web service comes pre-packaged with four (4) actions, along with a default set of configuration data for each action.
-These actions are represented by .NET DLL files in the GpioConsoleHost.exe *plugin* directory; the configuration data for each action is located in the *config* directory.
+These actions are represented by .NET DLL files in the gpioweb.exe *plugin* directory; the configuration data for each action is located in the *config* directory.
 The included actions are:

 * BuzzerSimpleAction
 * LedSimpleAction
 * RgbSimpleAction
 * LedBuzzerSimpleAction

-Example JSON for each action can be found in the DotNetKickstart *GpioWebService* project directories; the example JSON file name in each directory is *ExampleAction.json*.
+Example JSON for each action can be found in each example project directory; the example JSON file name in each directory is *ExampleAction.json*.

 **Submitting Actions**
 You submit one or more actions, by POSTing a JSON array, to the following web service endpoint (adjust the host IP/name and port number as required):